speckledlemon/tph-spotlights/emacs.markdown

 - `eshell`: Unlike all the other emulators, this one lets you evaluate Elisp directly at the prompt.
 See <https://www.gnu.org/software/emacs/manual/html_node/eshell/index.html> for how to best take advantage of this power.

 __**Configuration with Elisp**__
 At this point, you've already seen little snippets of the principal way Emacs is configured: using the language Emacs Lisp, or Elisp for short.
 Elisp is another common sticking point for learning Emacs, with lots of the "look at all these parens" type of complaints seen surrounding Lisps.
-Needing to be an Elisp hacker to get a fully-functional Emacs configuration is a myth!
+Needing to be an Elisp hacker to get a fully functional Emacs configuration is a myth!
 This spotlight isn't meant to go over everything, but we'd be happy to answer any questions or concerns.
 We're also actively working on the TPH Emacs repository as a go-to resource. :yeetmacs: <https://github.com/the-programmers-hangout/emacs>

 __**Setting up Emacs is hard, here are some prebuilt Emacs distributions you might want to try**__
 - <https://www.spacemacs.org/> Spacemacs is one of the best ways to get a working _and_ good-looking configuration out-of-the-box.